vigenere23/disma/disma-cli/README.md

   - ⚠️ Every channel needs to have a **unique combination of *name*, *category* and *type***.
 - `topic` (optional `string`) : Topic of the channel.
 - `permissions_overwrites` (`PermissionsOverwrite[]`) : List of permissions overwrites.

+**Important notes**

+- You cannot directly rename a channel.
+The channel will be **deleted** and recreated under a different name.
+  - To rename a channel, please rename it in the Discord interface first, then in the config.
+- Deleted channels will **lose all their messages**.
+- You currently cannot allow channels that are not listed in the config.
+This should be soon permitted, at least for channels associated to categories.

 ### Types